 Conversational solutions benefit consumers by providing hands-free and seamless interactions, while subsequently automating routine processes for an enterprise that utilizes such technologies.
 “Our customers have been looking for two different things,” said Puigjaner.
 “First is improving the customer experience, and the second one is operational efficiency – that has to do a lot with cost reductions.”

-“Typing will always there, but voice is the new driver of interaction between machines and humans.
+“Typing will always be there, but voice is the new driver of interaction between machines and humans.
 Because voice makes things easy, convenient [and] on the go.”

 — Jordi Torres, Co-founder, Verbio